After you apply – Goods and services disputes

 If you come to a hearing, the VCAT member makes a decision and gives an order.
 An order tells parties how the case has been decided and any action they must take.
 For example, ordering one party to pay another.
 All parties must follow VCAT's orders.

 We send the order to you after the hearing.
+The order will also be available to you in myVCAT if you have a registered account.

 If you want the reasons in writing, ask the member at the hearing before they give the final decision.